 So, if Google isn’t the only way we research things now, what is?

-TikTok is staking a claim to be the world’s 3rd biggest search engine, after Google and YouTube.
-Google has noticed, and TikTok is even experimenting with having Google results alongside their own.
-YouTube’s role in search has been underappreciated for years, with their videos appearing within Google results, but also queries inside YouTube consisting of a significant amount of research.
+TikTok is staking a claim to be the world’s third-biggest search engine after Google and YouTube.
+Google has noticed, and TikTok is even experimenting with having Google results alongside its own.
+YouTube’s role in search has been underappreciated for years, with its videos appearing within Google results, but also queries inside YouTube that require a significant amount of research.

 So, what should someone do, who wants to optimise for their brand/product’s visibility?

 One route is to consider how different audiences use different platforms to search.
-Think Social SEO.
-TikTok is not meaningfully challenging Google’s dominance in the over-50s anytime soon.
+Think Social Search Optimisation, or Social SEO.
+TikTok will not meaningfully challenge Google’s dominance in the over-50s anytime soon.
 But for thirty-something women, Instagram is a viable rival for searches around fashion and beauty.

 The other route is to look at the role of different platforms for different categories.
 Financial Services and Google remain firmly entwined.
 YouTube for auto, however, is significant, and Instagram for travel, and TikTok for books… etc.